soapbox-pub/rebased/docs/API/differences_in_mastoapi_responses.md

 - `unread_conversation_count`: The count of unread conversations.
 Only returned to the account owner.
 - `unread_notifications_count`: The count of unread notifications.
 Only returned to the account owner.
 - `notification_settings`: object, can be absent.
 See `/api/pleroma/notification_settings` for the parameters/keys returned.
+- `accepts_chat_messages`: boolean, but can be null if we don't have that information about a user

 ### Source